-Section 6 of the Act prohibits the employment of any boat for commercial fishing without a licence while section 7 prohibits any person from engaging in commercial fishing or be engaged or employed in or on any boat while in use for commercial fishing unless he/she is the holder of a valid "fisherman's licence" issued under the regulations made under the Act.
-Section 8 prohibits any person from conducting or being engaged or employed in any scientific or research operations in Belize's maritime areas which involve the taking, killing or capturing of any fish, or any interference or disturbances of fish, or with the seabed, unless there is in force in respect of such operations a licence granted under the regulations made under the Act; while section 9 prohibits any person from exporting, attempting to export or purchase with a view to export any fish unless she or he is the holder of a valid fish exporter's licence issued under the regulations made under the Act.
+Section 6 of the Act prohibits the employment of any boat for commercial fishing without a license while section 7 prohibits any person from engaging in commercial fishing or be engaged or employed in or on any boat while in use for commercial fishing unless he/she is the holder of a valid "fisherman's license" issued under the regulations made under the Act.
+Section 8 prohibits any person in the maritime areas of Belize from conducting or being engaged or employed in any scientific or research operations which involve the taking, killing or capturing of any fish, or any interference or disturbances of fish, or with the seabed, unless there is in force in respect of such operations a license granted under the regulations made under the Act; while section 9 prohibits any person from exporting, attempting to export or purchase with a view to export any fish unless he or she is the holder of a valid fish exporter's license issued under the regulations made under the Act.